MemAgent: Reshaping Long-Context LLM with Multi-Conv RL-based Memory Agent: Introduction

-\item We design an agent workflow to implement this mechanism and propose an end-to-end training approach using the multi-conversation DAPO algorithm.

-\item We empirically demonstrate that our RL-trained method allows models to extrapolate to vastly long documents with minimal performance degradation, pushing the boundaries of what is currently achievable in long-context LLM systems. \end{itemize}
+Our major contributions are threefold: \begin{compactitem} \item We introduce a novel approach that enables LLMs to process arbitrarily long inputs within limited context window under linear time complexity during inference, overcoming a significant bottleneck in long-context processing. \item We design an agent workflow to implement this mechanism and propose an end-to-end training approach using the multi-conversation DAPO algorithm. \item We empirically demonstrate that our RL-trained method allows models to extrapolate to vastly long documents with minimal performance degradation, pushing the boundaries of what is currently achievable in long-context LLM systems. \end{compactitem}